ctujare/ctujare/README.md

-### Hi there 👋
+# Hi there 👋

-# About Me
+### About Me
 I am Anand Tujare.
 I am a Laravel Developer with love for PHP ...
-I have been developing websites since 2010..
+I have been developing websites since 2010...

 ### Currently Learning
-I am currently learning Vue JS and how it would integrate with Laravel 8 / 9 / 10.
+I am currently working with Flutter Development and how it would integrate with Laravel 8 / 9 / 10 / 11.

 ### Skills
 - HTML5